 The St. Mary’s Cathedral was built in 1964 and designed by Kenzo Tange to replace the old wooden cathedral, in gothic style, burnt during wartime.
 Tange’s project is both Modernist and Metabolist, abstract and symbolic, bright (polished exterior), and dark (rough interior).

-St. Mary’s Cathedral in Tokyo by Kenzo Tange technical information
+St. Mary’s Cathedral by Kenzo Tange Technical Information

 - Construction: Taisei Construction Company

-- Client: Roman Catholic Church, Archdiocesis of Tokyo
+- Client: Roman Catholic Church, Archdioceses of Tokyo

 - Area : 2541.0 sqm